Bach Flower Consultations

 In 1934, Bach wrote the following concerning the way his flower Remedies work:

 The action of these remedies is to raise our vibration and open up our channels for the reception of the Spiritual Self; to flood our natures with the particular virtue we need, and wash out from us the fault that is causing the harm.
 They are able, like beautiful music or any glorious uplifting thing which gives us inspiration, to raise our very natures, and bring us nearer to our soul and by that very act to bring peace and relieve our sufferings.
-They cure, not by attacking vibrations of our Higher Nature, in the presence of which, disease melts away as snow in the sunshine.
+They cure, by not attacking vibrations of our Higher Nature, in the presence of which, disease melts away as snow in the sunshine.

 There is no true healing unless there is change in outlook, peace of mind, and inner happiness,